apostrophecms/apostrophe-documentation/docs/advanced-topics/advanced-pages-topics/children-and-joins.md

----
-title: Accessing the children of pages via joins
+# Accessing the children of pages via joins
-layout: tutorial
----

 [Joins](../schema-guide/schema-guide.md#joinbyone) are one of Apostrophe's best features: